awesome-stable-diffusion/awesome-stable-diffusion/README.md

 ## Complementary Models and Tools

 Tools and models for use in conjuction with Stable Diffusion
+### Img2Img

+* [Prompt to Prompt](https://github.com/bloc97/CrossAttentionControl) - Unofficial Implementation of Cross-attention-control for prompt to prompt image editing.

 ### Customisation
 * [textual-inversion](https://github.com/rinongal/textual_inversion) - Addition of personalized content to Stable Diffusion without retraining the model ([Paper](https://textual-inversion.github.io/), [Paper2](https://dreambooth.github.io/)).